The intercontinental pull mistaken for Liberalism

 We fund our military aid to Ukraine with our tax dollars and some of America’s allies fund Putin’s military with purchases of his oil and gas exports.

 And yes, Russia was well-integrated into the global economy too and relied on that to time and finance a months-long war.
-(Those who did get into Putin’s head observed a not dissimilar condition where mythology overpowered and commandeered his awareness of other trade figures7.)
+(Those who did get into Putin’s head observed a not dissimilar condition where mythology overpowered and commandeered his awareness of other trade figures.)
 But we have also known for decades that the bane of fossil fuels is not merely that they endanger the planet and our survival in the long term.
 Even in the medium term, fossil fuels (and arms) are not ‘friends of Liberalism’ the way most other traded goods are.
 That’s a sub-clause in the contract between the values and the dollars (in Liberalism’s classical sense).
-Not only do we not live in a world where the virtuous and wise only trade with kindred economies, the nature of OECD trade with those outside the club — skewed towards fossil fuels and arms — often actually delays their transition to OECD values and institutions.
+Not only do we not live in a world where the virtuous and wise only trade with kindred economies, the nature of OECD trade with those outside the club — skewed towards fossil fuels and arms — not to mention some very involved and concerted foreign policy, often actually delays their transition to OECD values and institutions.

 Besides essays, the war also prompted book reviews; it’s early days for books.
 Jennifer Szalai wrote a comparative review of a collection of several books on Liberalism published since 2019.
 Joe Klein wrote another.